 - Frequent and regular communication with the members of our community groups on conflict and peace situations in project areas across Eastern Africa.

-- Languages being used: We are using mainly English, Kiswahili and some local languages to continue engagging with our communities in project areas.
+- Languages being used: We are using mainly English, Kiswahili and some local languages to continue engaging with our communities in project areas.
 Through our social media platforms and emails, we use English whereas Kiswahili and local languages are used in sharing information and engaging with the members of our community groups in the conflict zones, through text messages and phone call conversations.
-However, it is, therefore, important to note that most of the members of our community groups neither have email addresses nor smart phones for receiveing emails from SCCRR.
+However, it is, therefore, important to note that most of the members of our community groups neither have email addresses nor smart phones for receiving emails from SCCRR.
 This is why text messages and phone call conversations are the preferred modes of communicating to most of the members of our community groups.

 - What is being done in the local languages: Where possible, we send out emails and text messages to members of Shalom’s community peace groups using local languages.
 However, in most cases we use Kiswahili to relay the information through text messages and phone call conversations.
 Furthermore, Shalom’s Lead Community Facilitators (LCFs), groups’ leaders (including women leaders), religious leaders, local administrators (chiefs) and school teachers (Peace Clubs’ Patrons) still reach out to the members of their communities using their indigenous languages also through text messages, phone call conversations and social media platforms.
 Women leaders and teachers (Peace Clubs’ Patrons) in particular reach out to the members of their women groups and members of schools’ peace clubs respectively.